Skip to main contentSkip to navigationSkip to search

 Disclosures

-The ABPI Code of Practice requires all companies to document and publicly disclose certain transfers of value (ToVs) made directly or indirectly to healthcare professionals (HCPs), healthcare organisations (HCOs) and other relevant decision makers (ORDMs) located in Europe, as well as to research & development (R&D) projects and patient organisations.
+We document and publicly disclose certain transfers of value (ToVs) made directly or indirectly to healthcare professionals (HCPs), healthcare organisations (HCOs) and other relevant decision makers (ORDMs) located in Europe, as well as to research & development (R&D) projects and patient organisations.

 HCPs, HCOs and ORDMs